 Currently, in the UK, all three and four-year-old children are entitled to 15 hours of free early education each week.
 This is only available during the 38 weeks of school term-time.

 In addition to the above, some children from the age of two years old are also entitled to free early education.
-To be eligible the parents need to be getting a benefit such as Income Support, Universal Credit, Child Tax Credits or Working Tax Credits, alternately the child could have Special Educational Needs or a disability.
+To be eligible the parents need to be getting a benefit.
+This could be something like Income Support, Universal Credit, Child Tax Credits or Working Tax Credits.
+Alternately the child could have Special Educational Needs or a disability.
 If you think that you or your child are eligible, your local authority will be able to tell you more.

 From September 2017 the government increased its free childcare scheme for three and four-year-olds to 30 hours.
 This free childcare scheme includes registered childcare through nurseries, nannies, child minders and similar services.